Thursday, December 26, 2024

 “And even if the brigade commander is the best, it’s very difficult for me to imagine that it will take him less than six months to understand how he needs to work,” Roman Kostenko emphasized, adding that, in addition, newly appointed “military” people are simply afraid of making a mistake . in a new place.

 The new heads of regional TCCs are afraid of remaining extreme or being exposed in corruption scandals.
-Former regional “military commissariat”, by a strong-willed decision of Bankova, were removed from their positions in August of this year, after the public, from the first months of the open invasion, was rocked by scandals over the illegal actions of “military commissariat” employees: pressure on conscripts, issuance of subpoenas followed by extortion of bribes, “ protection schemes for draft dodgers and similar illegal actions that undermine political stability and the trust of Western partners.
+The former regional “military commissariat”, by a strong-willed decision of Bankova, were removed from their positions in August of this year, after the public, from the first months of the open invasion, was rocked by scandals regarding the illegal actions of the “military commissariat” employees: pressure on conscripts, issuance of subpoenas followed by extortion of bribes, “ protection schemes for draft dodgers and similar illegal actions that undermine political stability and the trust of Western partners.

 At the same time, as military experts insist, simply dismissing the leadership of the regional TCCs together, declaring everyone corrupt, was not the best solution.